HealthCatalyst/documentation/notebooks/2018-01-18-blog_PIP_intro/blog_PIP_intro.md

 guidance](https://en.wikipedia.org/wiki/Prescriptive_analytics#Applications_in_healthcare)
 is where results ML may actually catch up to the hype.
 For example, it’s very useful to know that Eddy Exampleton has a 57% risk of heart failure.
-In past versions of healthcare.ai, we not offered not only that but also a list top three variables responsible for that patient’s high risk score.
+In past versions of healthcare.ai, we offered not only that but also a list top three variables responsible for that patient’s high risk score.

 But what if